 In April 2021, Nevis surveyed 500 German IT decision-makers and 1,000 German consumers aged 14 and over for its representative study in cooperation with the opinion research companies Civey and mo’web research.
 The Security Barometer 2021 focuses on topics such as login behaviour, the handling of password security, and customers’ and companies’ attitudes to passwordless authentication.

-The fact that a third of respondents first learned about a company’s loss of their customer data to cybercriminals through the news is enough to cause alarm in and of itself.
-A further finding of the study puts companies’ information policies on this sensitive point into an even worse light: over 36% of participants have no information regarding whether a company they are customers with has become the victim of a data attack.
+The fact that a third of respondents first learned about a company’s loss of their customer data to cyber criminals through the news is enough to cause alarm in and of itself.
+A further study finding puts companies’ information policies on this sensitive point into an even worse light: over 36% of participants have no information regarding whether a company they are customers with has become the victim of a data attack.

 2FA for better security